ThanmayJ/automatic-speech-recognition/README.md

 ## Result

 A Word Error Ratio (WER) of 46% accuracy was obtained.
-However, this is expected to decrease with more epochs.
+However, a lower rate can be expected with increase in epochs.

 ## References